Skip to Content

 • Knowing When and How to Sharpen a Chainsaw Chain

 Even the chains of the best chainsaws get dull over time and require sharpening.
-A dull chain is not only inefficient but can also be dangerous to work with.
+A light chain is not only inefficient but can also be dangerous to work with.
 It’s essential to check the chain’s sharpness regularly.

 If the chainsaw is pulling to one side or if it produces a lot of sawdust instead of chips, these are signs that your chain may need sharpening.